abidaks/angularjs-nodejs-example/README.md

-# Simple Node.js and Angular.js Example
+# Node.js and Angular.js Ecommerce Application

-This is a simple example application developed using Angular.js as frontend and Node.js as backend.
+This is a simple example e-commerce application is developed using Angular.js as frontend and Node.js as backend.

+Currently developing backend of the application, once it completes i will create frontend store.

 ## Installation